-This subject is available by distance only (online format).
+This subject is only available online

 The significance of Isaiah within Christian tradition cannot be overstated.
 The New Testament refers to Isaiah over 250 times.
 John Chrysostym refers to Isaiah as ‘the prophet with the loudest voice’.
 Yet Isaiah can be a challenging book to read, understand and preach from; its historical setting is distant and opaque, making it seem obscure; its poetic language is terse, making the book’s message seem veiled.

 How can we seriously grapple with the message of Isaiah?
 What does Isaiah have to do with Christian life and ministry today?
 This unit looks at the message and theology of the whole book and examines representative passages and themes from the book of Isaiah, with the aim of mobilising you in the process of exegeting and applying Isaiah.

 The Isaiah unit was written for Ridley Online by Dr Andy Abernethy.
 Andy was an Old Testament lecturer at Ridley and is now on faculty at Wheaton College in Illinois.